Skip to content

 A standard web browser isn't sufficient to fully test the API.
 You can, however, try opening the root resource with it, using the session authentication: http://example.com/api/ibexa/v2/.
 Depending on how your browser understands XML, it either downloads the XML file, or opens it in the browser.

-The following examples show how to interrogate the REST API using cURL, PHP or JS.
+The following examples show how to interrogate the REST API with cURL, PHP or JS.

 To test further, you can use browser extensions, like Advanced REST client for Chrome or RESTClient for Firefox, or dedicated tools.
 For command line users, HTTPie is a good tool.